TritonDataCenter/rfd/rfd/0036/README.md

 Host volumes aren't supported on Triton because the customer doesn't own the underlying host—the bare metal compute node.
 That relationship adds more complexity: while it's possible to create a data container as shown above, Triton provides no mechanism to reserve space on that CN for your later use.
 Without that, customers have no guarantee that space will be available for them to run their applications attached to their data at a later time (the concept of "reservations" has previously been discussed to address this problem, though I can find no written record of it at this time).

 ### Remote block stores

 Though Joyent has deep experience with remote storage and its limitations (see [one](https://www.joyent.com/blog/magical-block-store-when-abstractions-fail-us), [two](https://www.joyent.com/blog/network-storage-in-the-cloud-delicious-but-deadly), [three](https://ops.faithlife.com/?p=6), it's an expected abstraction in clouds.
 This is different from [RFD26's shared NFS volumes](https://github.com/joyent/rfd/blob/master/rfd/0026/README.md#introduction) in that they're single-tenant (though [Google's offering](https://cloud.google.com/compute/docs/disks/) in [this space](https://cloud.google.com/docs/compare/aws/storage#block_storage) offers [read+write access for a single host and read-only access for many hosts](https://cloud.google.com/compute/docs/disks/add-persistent-disk#use_multi_instances)), demonstrate reasonably high performance, and are tolerable as the backing store for many database applications.

-Remote block stores are the most broadly used solution to the critical problem that application operators face of separating the life cycle of compute instances from the data they create and consume in a way that fits the needs of [stateful applications that require external state management](#stateful-with-external-state-management).
+Remote block stores are the most broadly used solution to the critical problem that application operators face of separating the lifecycle of compute instances from the data they create and consume in a way that fits the needs of [stateful applications that require external state management](#stateful-with-external-state-management).
 It should be emphasized that this does not eliminate the risk of data loss due to equipment failures (centralization of data increases that risk in many ways).
 Joyent has demonstrated alternatives that include [adding internal state management to application images](#stateful-with-internal-state-management).
-It should be said that state management that goes beyond remote block storage, such as is [demonstrated above](#compose), is absolutely required in any truly resilient and scalable application, but not offering a solution in this space has critical implications to market acceptance.
+It should be said that state management that goes beyond remote block storage, such as is [demonstrated above](#compose), is absolutely required in any truly resilient and scalable application.
+But, not offering a solution in this space has critical implications to market acceptance.